 In addition, they should submit an XML sitemap to the search engine.

-This sitemap contains a complete directory of your site pages, including pathways that the crawlers can follow to take note of every page on your site all at one go.
+This sitemap contains a complete directory of your site pages, including pathways that the crawlers can follow to note every page on your site all at one go.
 It’s a foolproof way to make sure that none of your content goes to waste by being ignored by search engines.

 Meta content is invisible to users but shared directly with search engine web crawlers.
 They appear in the header of an HTML page by being coded into the content management system.